-Our expert team of Nutritionists work daily with clients, employees and members looking to improve their food intake and make positive changes to their lifestyles.
+Our expert team of Nutritionists works daily with clients, employees, and members who want to improve their food intake and make positive changes to their lifestyles.

-As the majority of our serotonin (a feel good hormone!) is found in the gut, it is likely that what we choose to eat will have implications for our mental state.
+As most of our serotonin (a feel-good hormone!) is found in the gut, it is likely that what we choose to eat will affect our mental state.
 For this reason, it is really important to fuel your body with the right nutrition to support you both mentally and physically.

 What does it do?

-Potassium is a natural muscle relaxant that helps to regulate blood pressure, ease anxiety and promote relaxation.
+Potassium is a natural muscle relaxant that helps regulate blood pressure, ease anxiety, and promote relaxation.

 Good food sources: